-Where the Designated Safeguarding Lead decides that there is cause for concern she/he must telephone the MASH and inform the Duty Officer.
+Where the Designated Safeguarding Lead decides that there is cause for concern she/he must telephone the MASH/Child Protection Advice Line and report the concern.
 If the Designated Safeguarding Lead decides that it is not a child protection matter, a record must still be made of the incident and kept.

 Where a member of staff is concerned about the ability of the parent/carer to provide for the child's protection, safety or physical or emotional well-being, this should be reported to the Designated Safeguarding Lead.
-The Designated Safeguarding Lead will consider the matter and decide whether to report it to the Duty Officer.
+The Designated Safeguarding Lead will consider the matter and decide whether to report it to the Duty Social Worker.
 If the Designated Safeguarding Lead decides that it is not a child protection matter a record must be made of the concern.

 If a child makes a direct allegation of abuse or has a distinct injury and/or is experiencing pain and/or discomfort and for which no reasonable and consistent explanation is available this should not be discussed with parents/carers in the first instance.
-The concern must be reported to the Duty Officer.
+The concern must be reported to the MASH/Child Protection Advice Line.